 ACTION ALERT: Comments are currently being solicited by Metro in response to their issuance of a Draft Environmental Impact Report (DEIR).
 Comment deadline is Oct.
 24, 5 pm.
-Click here to generate your public comment, which will be emailed to Metro as well as the City Clerk.

 The program was not considered in the open by Council but instead was presented as a recommendation within an ADDENDUM TO THE 2021-22 SECOND FINANCIAL STATUS REPORT COUNCIL FILE NO. 21-0600-S110 dated December 3, 2021 submitted by CAO Matt Szabo to the City Council Budget and Finance Committee.
-The TCN was Item number 5 under recommendations from the CAO requesting that the Council, subject to the approval of the Mayor:
+The TCN was Item number 5 under recommendations from the CAO that the Council, subject to the approval of the Mayor:

 “Amend Exhibit H Recommendation H.14 in the 2021-22 Adopted Budget, to authorize the City Administrative Officer to finalize and execute a Memorandum of Agreement (MOA) for the development of a Transportation Communication Network (TCN) Program with the Los Angeles County Metropolitan Transportation Authority (Metro), subject to the City Attorney approval as to form.”

-When the TCN program was being considered by the METRO board, those who raised concerns with the LA City representatives to the Metro Board were told that we would have ample opportunity to raise questions and concerns when the program came before the City.
+When the TCN program was being considered by the METRO board, those of us who raised concerns with the LA City representatives to the Metro Board were told that we would have ample opportunity to raise questions and concerns when the program came before the City.
 That has not proven true.
 The City is attempting to move the approval by avoiding public discourse and consideration.
 Further, the manner in which Metro is conducting the EIR/CEQA process is a matter of concern.
 Many of the communities and neighborhood councils directly affected did not receive notification of the Scoping Period for the EIR process.
 The hearings recently held by Metro on Oct.
 6 and 7 to take feedback on the DEIR were not well attended or publicized.
 It appeared that ONE person participated in the Oct.
 6 zoom hearing by asking questions, and 4 people participated in the Oct.
 7 hearing.
 Could it be that referring to the TCN as a “communications network” as opposed to making reference to the fact that it is a digital billboard program, have anything to do with the absence of public involvement?

 We urge citizens to submit comments to Metro.
 Comments submitted in response to a draft EIR are different from those that voice support or opposition to a program although your comment letter may also include comments of opposition.